elyaroman/cplusplus/README.md

 # cplusplus
 programming exercises in c++

-so basically this reposytory is all about my styding
+so basically this repository is all about my styding